hirememorey/election_game/README.md

 ### How to Play

-The primary way to play the game is through the web-based graphical interface.
+The primary way to play the game is through the new web-based terminal interface, which mirrors the experience of the original `cli_game.py`.

-#### Web-Based Game (Recommended)
+#### Web-Based Terminal

 To play the game, start the local web server: